jangrau13/bet-it-kafka/bet-it/README.md

         ```

 6. #### Consuming Messages from a Kafka Topic
-   In the **ch.unisg.kafka.spring.service.ConsumerService.java** class, we are consuming messages from topics using the `@KafkaListener` annotation.
+   In the **ch.unisg.service.spring.ConsumerService.java** class, we are consuming messages from topics using the `@KafkaListener` annotation.
    We are binding the consumer factory from the **KafkaConsumerConfig.java** class to the **containerFactory** in the KafkaListener.
     ```
     // String Consumer